-Both methods are generally equivalent, but differ in terms of theoretical assumptions of susceptibility to noise and movement, which is why the compartment analysis method is preferable for analyzing the blood flow of organs with a complex system of vascularization [32].
-For reliable calculation and correct interpretation of perfusion parameters, certain conditions must be met: rapid administration of a contrast agent with a high iodine content - bolus, patient immobility during the study [3], knowledge of the specifics of the scanning device.
+Both methods are generally equivalent, but differ in terms of theoretical assumptions of susceptibility to noise and movement, which is why the compartment analysis method is preferable for the analysis of blood flow in organs with a complex system of vascularization [32].
+For reliable calculation and correct interpretation of perfusion parameters, certain conditions must be met: rapid administration of a contrast agent with a high iodine content (bolus), patient immobility during the study [33], knowledge of the specifics of the scanning device.